Tracy Higher Ed Consortium and Community Raise More than $100K in Scholarships for Tracy Students

 “The Tracy Promise is about staying true to our core values.
 We are so thankful for the community of committed citizens that have come together to ensure that Tracy residents have access and opportunity to attend and complete college,” said Dr. Judith Maxwell Greig, President of NDNU.

-The Tracy Promise provides much needed scholarships to help students finish their undergraduate degree or complete an MBA.
+The Tracy Promise provides much needed scholarships to help students finish their undergraduate degree, complete an MBA or earn a teachers credential.
 A 2013 report by the Economic Policy Institute proves that investing in higher education has a direct correlation to higher median wages for graduates as well as higher overall city and state economic growth.

 “Tracy is a city undergoing an economic transformation,” said Roger Birdsall, chair of the Tracy Consortium for Higher Education.
 “Our partnership with NDNU and its commitment to underserved students is strengthened by the community’s generous donation toward Promise scholarships.”

 Birdsall believes that the catalyst for robust economic growth is expanding access to higher education.
 “Our partnership with NDNU is perfect,” said Birdsall.
 “NDNU’s core mission is about educating those who otherwise would not have the opportunity to attend college.”

 Prospective students interested in applying should visit http://tracy.ndnu.edu/scholarship/